 Whether you are moving into a home, rearranging your furniture for spring cleaning or just bringing in a new sofa, sometimes you need to move heavy objects across floors.
 Unfortunately, this is where your flooring is most vulnerable.

-Dropping heavy furniture or other items on your floors can leave dings and dents.
+Knowing how to move heavy furniture without scratching the floor is essential.
+Dropping large furniture or other items on your wood floors can leave dings and dents.
 Dragging heavy items can create deep gouges or scratches that can ruin the look of your whole room.
-Even on carpet, moving heavy items can be a problem.
+Even on carpet, moving heavy items can be a challenge.
 It can eventually cause the carpet’s backing to break and make the carpet wrinkle to the point it no longer lays flat.
 In some instances, moving heavy furniture may also cause rips or tears in the carpet.
+Follow these tips for how to move heavy furniture to preserve all types of flooring in your home.

 How to Move Heavy Objects Without Damaging Your Floors

-If you do have to move a baby grand piano, boxes, bookshelves, couches or any heavy item, there are a few ways you can protect your floors.
+Moving large furniture on wood floors or carpets can be challenging.
+If you have to move a baby grand piano, boxes, bookshelves, couches or any heavy item, there are a few ways you can protect your floors.

 Similarly, make sure you are wearing indoor shoes when you move heavy items.
 Any dirt you bring into the house during the move can cause damage.
 Professional movers place disposable booties over their shoes for just this reason.